julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "Courage is the first of human qualities because it is the quality which guarantees the others." - Aristotle
+> "Quitting smoking is easy.
+I've done it a thousand times." - Mark Twain